What Type Of Government Did Mayans Have

 The Priesthood

 The priesthood held a position of great importance in Mayan society.
-Priests were responsible for maintaining the calendar, interpreting omens, conducting religious ceremonies, and preserving sacred knowledge.
-Their deep understanding of astronomy and mathematics allowed them to predict eclipses, solstices, and other celestial events, further enhancing their authority.
+Plus, priests were responsible for maintaining the calendar, interpreting omens, conducting religious ceremonies, and preserving sacred knowledge.
+That said, their deep understanding of astronomy and mathematics allowed them to predict eclipses, solstices, and other celestial events, further enhancing their authority.
 The priesthood played a crucial role in legitimizing the king's rule.

 Duties and Influence: